Mira: The Only Real Shooting Star

 Today I'm here with yet another awesome star called Mira, which has been popular among scientists from quite some time now for a very good reason.
 We are going to dive into it in a while.

 A Shooting Star?
 Isn't That Something We've All Seen?

 I know what you're thinking.
 The only shooting star?
 How is that possible?
 Most of us have seen a "shooting star".
-It's not that unusual phenomenon, then why am I calling it as "the only shooting star"?
-Well to answer to your question, let's see what a regular "shooting star" is.
+It's not that unusual phenomenon, then why am I calling it "the only shooting star"?
+Well to answer your question, let's see what a regular "shooting star" is.

 What is a regular shooting star?

 Okay, so if you don't already know this, then this is going to break your heart!
 Here we go.
 The "shooting stars" we normally see in the night sky are actually meteorites.
 They glow because they move really fast and as they enter our atmosphere they start burning up, hence creating that bright sharp beam of light, making it possible for us to see.

 There you go!
 What you once thought was a star, is actually dust and small pieces of rock.
 Reality sucks sometimes, doesn't it?

 So, Does This Mean That We Never Had Any "Shooting Stars"?

 Nope.
 That's not true.
 You can guess by the title of this article, there is a "shooting star", which is actually a star.
 And did you know that it's the only real shooting star?
 Well, there must be many more considering how big the universe is, but this is the only one known to humankind!

 This real shooting star is a red giant which was discovered 400 years ago, and have been studied thoroughly ever since.
 Still it managed to astound the astronomers in 2007 when something which was never seen before was discovered.